-HB 2079 ("Safe at Home")
+HB 2079 (Safe at Home Program)

-According to the fiscal note prepared by the Division of the Budget on HB 2079, as introduced, enactment of the bill would save the Office of Secretary of State approximately \$4,400 per year, based on FY 2020 actual expenditures for the Safe at Home program.
-The Office of the Attorney General indicates costs of housing the program within its Victim Services Division could be absorbed within existing resources.
+According to the fiscal note prepared by the Division of the Budget on HB 2079 as introduced, enactment of the bill would save the Office of the Secretary of State approximately \$4,400 per year, based on FY 2020 actual expenditures for the Safe at Home program.
+The Office of the Attorney General indicates costs of housing the Safe at Home program within its Victim Services Division could be absorbed within existing resources.